algosup/2023-2024-project-3-virtual-processor-team-2/documents/QA/test_plan.md

 For further details, refer to the [test report](./test_report.md) document.

 3. **Progression:**
   - **Test Amount Representation:**
-     - A visual schema representing the test cases based on the amount of their status (Passed, Failed, In Progress, Not Implemented).
+     - A visual schema representing the test reports based on the amount of their status (Passed, Failed, In Progress, Not Implemented).
      - Provides a visual snapshot of the overall testing status. <br><br>
      ![Progression Pattern](../images/qa_images/progression_graph.png)

-You can see all this stuff on the [test spreadsheet](https://docs.google.com/spreadsheets/d/1_UT7jAKQBPeN4hyx2i_c3qdPqmBhTuxuURp5x7rv-hU/edit?hl=fr#gid=168757114).
+You can see all this stuff on the [test spreadsheet](https://docs.google.com/spreadsheets/d/1_UT7jAKQBPeN4hyx2i_c3qdPqmBhTuxuURp5x7rv-hU/edit?usp=sharing).

 ### 3.5.
 Documentation

 #### 3.5.1.
 GitHub Wiki
 To enhance transparency, collaboration, and knowledge sharing within our development process, we are considering about a centralized documentation approach using GitHub Wiki.
 This platform would serve as a comprehensive repository for all documentation related to our codebase.

 We will provide a template that guides them on the essential information to include.
-The template will be available on the project GitHub [here](./code_documentation_template.md).
+The template will be available in the [code documentation file](./code_documentation.md).
 Developers have to use it as a reference when documenting their code.

 #### The GitHub Wiki will be documented only if major requirements do not need to be implemented.